Tip: You can use filters for better results

 Customer Portal

-The part menu lets you fully manage your spare parts.
-Some jobs may require spare parts, so you can end the intervention successfully.
-In field service, it is often important to get spare parts ready at the right moment so that a job can run successfully and resources can be conserved.
-This also includes, for example, the timely return of discarded parts so that they can be properly recycled.
+Parts is a separate menu in FMA focused only on parts management.
+The part menu lets you fully manage your parts.
+Some jobs may require parts, so you can end the intervention successfully.
+In field service, it is often important to get parts ready at the right moment so that a job can run successfully and resources can be conserved.
+This also includes, for example, the timely return of discarded parts, so that they can be properly recycled.

 When an appointment gets canceled, parts also get cancelled automatically.

-Part statuses
+Part Statuses

 Part status | Explanation |